twri/sdxl_prompt_styler/README.md

 #### New Features

-* **SDXL Prompt Styler Advanced**: New node for more elaborate workflows with lingustic and supportive terms.
+* **SDXL Prompt Styler Advanced**: New node for more elaborate workflows with linguistic and supportive terms.
 Selector to change the split behavior of the negative prompt.
 Special thanks to @WinstonWoof and @Danamir for their contributions!
 * **SDXL Prompt Styler**: Minor changes to output names and printed log prompt.

 ### Commit date (2023-08-11)